Blue Economy

 New perspectives, new production systems

-Activities from the Blue Economy, capable of offering employment to all, are within our reach.
-In Nature, everyone contributes to the best of his or her ability and no one is considered useless (in contrast to our modern societies where millions of young people are searching in vain for a job and a purpose in life).
-New production systems and business models will be based on the way Nature uses physics and biochemistry to build complete systems, working in harmony, without waste or energy loss.
+Activities stemming from the Blue Economy, capable of providing employment for all , are within our reach.
+In Nature, everyone contributes to the best of their abilities, and no one is considered useless (unlike our modern societies where millions of young people search in vain for employment and purpose in their lives).
+New production systems and business models will be based on how Nature uses physics and biochemistry to build complete systems that function in harmony, without waste or loss of energy.

-As we move from a linear perception to a cyclical, evolutionary and regenerative model, we can also shape our behaviors and practices to ensure that everyone’s basic needs are met, and that our Blue Planet, with all its inhabitants, is moving toward a better future.
+As we move from a linear perception to a cyclical, evolving and regenerative model, we can also shape our behaviors and practices to ensure that everyone's basic needs are met, and that our Blue Planet , with all its inhabitants, moves towards a better future.

 Innovating for the good of all

-Competitiveness is about harnessing and optimizing the innate virtues and values that connect the untapped local potential… Like a natural system, where seeds lie fallow to germinate with amazing vigor at the first rain, releasing joy and happiness when the conditions for a spirit-filled life are met in balance and harmony.
+Competitiveness consists of harnessing and optimizing the innate virtues and values that connect untapped local potential… Like a natural system, where seeds lie fallow only to germinate with astonishing vigor at the first rain, releasing joy and happiness when the conditions for a life full of spirit are brought together in balance and harmony.

-Innovative business models are able to bring competitive products and services to market that meet basic needs, while creating social capital and improving conscious living in harmony with nature.
+Innovative business models are capable of bringing competitive products and services that meet basic needs, while creating social capital and improving conscious living in harmony with nature.

-The Blue Economy meets the basic needs of all with what we have, introducing innovations inspired by nature, generating multiple benefits, including jobs and social capital, by offering more with less.
+The Blue Economy meets everyone's basic needs with what we have, by introducing nature-inspired innovations , generating multiple benefits, including jobs and social capital, by offering more with less.

-Crises are a form of pressure that can give us the energy to find new solutions.
+Crises are a form of pressure that can give us the energy needed to search for new solutions.

 The 19 principles of the Blue Economy